CongLeSolutionX/go_community/README.md

-# The Go Programming Language
+# The Go Programming Language - Dummy Text lorem ipsum

 Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.